Welcome to Aperture Priority NZ

 But talking about post-processing software is a little like putting the cart before the horse.

-There was a time when I occasionally shot 35mm film but I have disposed of all my old analogue cameras on the pretext of “decluttering”.
+There was a time when I occasionally shot 35mm film, but I have disposed of all but one of my old analogue cameras on the pretext of “decluttering”.
+There is still a functional Minolta Dynax 8000i tucked away in a cupboard.

 So, apart from a couple of filters and a tripod, that’s about the extent of my gear!